TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-10-22-brief-history-of-tools-watching-and-changing-your-php-code.md

     <br>
     <br>
     Are you a lazy programmer who wants to **delegate as much work as possible** to 3rd party code?
 Today, you'll become even lazier.
-tweet: "New Post on my Blog: Brief History of Tools Watching and Changing PHP Code #phpcsfixer #phpcodesniffer #phpstan #psalm #phan #sensiolabs #symfony #rector"
+tweet: "New Post on my Blog: Brief History of Tools Watching and Changing PHP Code #phpcsfixer #phpcodesniffer @phpstan #psalm #phan @sensiolabsde #symfony #rector @cakephp"
 ---

 ## 1. Coding Standard Tools